-Description of original award (Fiscal Year 2019, $208,221)
+Description of original award (Fiscal Year 2017, $208,221)

 The Special Emphasis project activities build on the states Secure Cities Initiative and will leverage policy-relevant research underway in Detroit.
 The first activity involves a study of co-offending shooting networks.
 This study will integrate criminal history records with the social network analyses in order to identify risk factors for both individuals and co-offending networks for involvement in future shootings.
 The second activity will involve an evaluation of the individual-level effects of Detroit Ceasefire.
 Integrating criminal history records for a treatment and control group of probationers and parolees will allow for a rigorous assessment of participation in Detroit Ceasefire.
 The criminal history data is essential in order to develop a propensity-based comparison group and to have complete data on subsequent offending patterns.
 Based on current program participation, the SAC estimates approximately 450-500 Ceasefire clients with similar numbers in the comparison group will participate in the study.
 Survival analysis techniques with outcome measures based on prevalence, incidence, and seriousness of re-offending will be conducted.
 Findings for both activities will be published in a technical report and presented at research conferences.
 Funds are also requested for the SAC Directors travel to attend the National Criminal Justice Association Annual Forum.

 Note: The project contains a research and/or development component, as defined in applicable law.